Election day in Wisconsin was chaotic, so naturally people were tweeting about it, including Barbra Streisand and Michelle Obama

 -More News At Other Wisconsin Sites:

-- Gov. Evers Suspends In-Person Voting, Calls Legislature into Special Session on April 7 El...1 day ago
+- Gov. Evers Suspends In-Person Voting, Calls Legislature into Special Session on April 7 El...2 days ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.